xd009642/xd-tts/slides/melgen.typ

 #slide[
   == Changes

-  - So after export inference is different in our Rust code
+  - Three networks now
-  - We need to manually run the decoder iter
+  - We need to manually run the decoder iter keeping state
-  - We also need to maintain the state each loop
   - The dynamic input dimension is now fixed because of JIT tracing
-  - This means the mask input has to be changed from the Python implementation
   - The outputs between Python and Rust don't look the same ]